Zababa: Identification with other Mesopotamian deities

-Foreign war gods
+Identification with foreign war gods

 In Bronze Age Anatolia, Zababa's name was used as a logogram ("Akkadogram") to represent the names of multiple other gods of similar warlike character.
 Walther Sallaberger assumes that this convention developed due to the influence of the First Dynasty of Babylon.
 Alice Mouton assumes that in Hattian and Hittite context Zababa's name designated Wurunkatte and less commonly Šulinkatte, (Note: His name could also be represented by the logogram ^{d}U.GUR.) in Hurrian Aštabi, Nupatik and Ḫešui, and in Luwian possibly Iyarri.
 (Note: In an earlier overview of the topic Gwendolyn Leick proposed Ḫašamili and Zappana as possible Hittite or Luwian readings as well.)
 However, according to Gernot Wilhelm interpreting ^{d}ZA.BA_{4}.BA_{4} as a logographic representation of Nupatik's name is erroneous, and in the Hurrian context it consistently refers to Ḫešui, with ^{d}LAMMA designating Nupatik instead.
 According to Alfonso Archi Aštabi's name was written as ^{d}NIN.URTA in Hurrian sources.
 However, Aštapinu, presumed to be a variant spelling of Aštabi is identified with both Zababa and Ninurta in the Mesopotamian god list informally referred to as "shorter An = Anum" due to sharing its namesake's first line, but not its scope.
 He is defined in it as the counterpart of these gods in Subartu, a common designation for northern areas, which according to Ryan D. Winters reflects the attested geographic distribution of references to his cult.

 Wouter Henkelman proposes that the theonym Nabbazabba known from the Persepolis Fortification Archive might be an Elamite derivative of Zababa's name, possibly to be interpreted as "the god Zabba".